google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 The elements inside a perspective container are processed by the CSS engine as follows:

-* Turn each corner (vertex) of an element into homogenous coordinates `[x,y,z,w]`, relative to the perspective container.
+* Turn each corner (vertex) of an element into homogeneous coordinates `[x,y,z,w]`, relative to the perspective container.
 * Apply all of the element’s transforms as matrices from _right to left_.
 * If the perspective element is scrollable, apply a scroll matrix.